 Hardware acceleration of bioinformatics algorithms using GPGPU, including real-time mass spectrometry

-Identification of post-translational modifications in proteins, including sumoylation, glycosylation, and hydroxylation.
+Identification of post-translational modifications in proteins, including methylation, sumoylation, glycosylation, and hydroxylation.